timeoutdigital/akka-streams-kinesis/README.md

 ## Reading from Kinesis

-You can read from Kinesis with `KinesisSource`, which uses the AsyncKinesisClient internally.
+You can read from Kinesis with `KinesisSource`, which uses the `AmazonKinesisAsync` client internally.

 ```scala
 import com.timeout.KinesisSource